 Given the ultimate disposition of this appeal, a full recitation of the student's educational history is unnecessary.
-Briefly, a Committee on Preschool Special Education (CPSE) convened on March 13, 2020, to develop an individualized education program (IEP) for the student with an implementation date of September 2020 (Parent Ex.
-B at pp. 1, 3).
-The March 2020 CSE found the student eligible for special education and related services as a preschool student with a disability (id.).
-The March 2020 CSE recommended that the student receive five hours per week of special education itinerant teacher (SEIT) services in a group of two, one 30-minute session per week of individual speech-language therapy, one 30-minute session per week of special educational therapy (OT), and one 30-minute session per week of individual physical therapy (PT) (id. at p.
-13).
+Briefly, a CSE convened on November 21, 2022, to develop an IESP for the student with an implementation date of December 21, 2022 (Parent Ex.
+C at pp. 1, 6, 8).
+The November 2022 CSE found the student eligible for special education and related services as a student with a speech or language impairment (id. at p.
+1).
+The November 2022 CSE recommended that the student receive three periods per week of direct group special education teacher support services (SETSS) delivered in Yiddish and in a separate location, two 30-minute sessions per week of individual speech-language therapy delivered in Yiddish and in a separate location, one 30-minute session per week of group speech-language therapy delivered in Yiddish and in a separate location, and two 30-minute sessions per week of individual occupational therapy (OT) delivered in English and in a separate location (id. at p.
+6).
+The November 2022 IESP also indicated that the student was parentally placed in a nonpublic school (id. at p.
+8).